top of page

 Question : Can I self install my outdoor roller shades and save on the installation?

-& Answer : Absolutely, You can get my DIY patio roller shade pricing from this very JoshHobbs.com website.
-And, you can also get the pricing and order your DIY exterior patio roller shade(s) from my HobbsScreens.com website for Self Install.
-The following video explains how to measure and install my patio roller shades.
+& Answer : You can find pricing for my DIY patio roller shades on this JoshHobbs.com website.
+Additionally, you can order your DIY exterior patio roller shades for self-installation through my HobbsScreens.com website.
+The following video provides instructions on how to measure and install the patio roller shades.

 Patio Roller Shades - INSTALLATION Q&A's